Minorities in the Law Committee

 The primary purpose of the Minorities in the Law Committee is to facilitate and guide the Minority Clerkship Program; a clerkship program for minority students at The Ohio State University School of Law and Capital University Law School.

-A Message from the Minorities in the Law Committee Chairs:
+A Message from the Minorities in the Law Committee Chair:

 MCP Alumni Spotlight

 Janica Pierce Tucker

 Current place of employment: Taft Stettinius & Hollister LLP

 Undergraduate and law school: University of Tennessee, Knoxville (1995-1999); The Ohio State University Moritz College of Law (1999-2002)

 Brief summary of legal career:

 Taft, Stettinius & Hollister LLP, Columbus Ohio (2012 to present)

 Frank A. Ray Co., L.P.A.
 (2002 to 2006)